daviddavis/daviddavis/README.md

 I use the command line whenever I can.
 For my IDE, I use neovim or vim and tmux.
-My other interests include ZFS, SBCs (Raspberry Pi), self-hosting, and running LLMs to heat up my office during the winter.
+My other interests include ZFS, SBCs (Raspberry Pi), self-hosting, and running LLMs to heat up my home office during the winter.

 Check out my [dotfiles](https://github.com/daviddavis/dotfiles) repo for more info about the tools I use and how I configure them.